ricardoboh/cinema_reservation/README.md

 **Why it is relevant to our reservation system:**
 Concurrent reservation requests increase the risk that multiple users try to reserve the same seat at the same time.
 The system must remain responsive and ensure that a seat cannot be confirmed for more than one reservation.

+## 9. CP1 Walking Skeleton

+A registered user creates a reservation for a seat at a movie screening.

+`POST /reservations`

+→ validate user, screening, seat and seat availability
+→ create reservation in `DRAFT` state
+→ persist the reservation
+→ return `HTTP 201 Created` with the reservation ID
+→ automated integration test verifies that the reservation was stored successfully